Preterm Birth

 “Preterm birth” is defined as birth before 37 weeks of pregnancy.

-Risk factors for preterm birth include a previous preterm delivery; lifestyle factors such as smoking, and having a short cervix.
+Risk factors for preterm birth include a previous preterm delivery, a short time between pregnancies, lifestyle factors such as smoking, and having a short cervix.
 Many pregnant people have at least 1 risk factor for preterm birth.
 Having a risk factor does not mean that you will have a preterm birth.

 Signs of preterm birth include frequent, regular contractions; lower abdominal cramps or a low backache; a change or increase in vaginal discharge; pelvic pressure; water breaking; and bleeding with or without abdominal pain.